raflimulyarahman/DATAVA/README.md

 ## ⚠️ Notes

-- For production use, replace the mock implementations with real API calls
 - Ensure proper gas handling for Sui transactions
-- The GPT-4.1 model should be available through your OpenAI account
+- The GPT-4o model is used for inference (you can change this in the environment)
 - Testnet Sui addresses will need to be updated for mainnet deployment
+- For production, proper error handling and monitoring should be implemented

 ---